Developer7025/1V1/README.md

 🧠 Skill-Based Gameplay – No RNG, just timing, prediction, and precision.

 💻 Offline Windows PC Game – No internet required.

+Controlls for Plasyer 1 :
+W,A,D,Spacebar for movement and attack.

+Controlls for Player 2 :
+^(up arrow key),<(right arrrow key),>(left arrow key),Lctrl for movement and attack.